itsyuimorii/--PROJECT--Tokyo-stack-projects/03.Midterm_practice(with mongodb)/README.md

 ## 0. all Steps:

-1. Build the web server, achieve communication between client and server side
+1. Create the project folder and generate the project description file
-2. Connect to the database, create a collection of users, and insert documents into the collection
+2. create web server to implement client-server communication
-3. Query all users' information when they visit/list
+3. connect to the database and design the student information table according to the requirements
-4. Splice the user information with the form HTML and respond the spliced result back to the client
+4. create routes and implement page template presentation
-5. When the user accesses /add, the form page is rendered and the user information is added.
+5. implement static resource access
-6. When the user accesses /modify, the modification page is rendered, and the user information is modified.
+6. add student information
-7. When the user accesses /delete, the user deletion function is implemented.
+7. implement student information display function

-## 1. Create server
+## 1. create web server to implement client-server communication

 ```js
 const http = require("http");